2658 Scope of Inter Partes Reexamination [R-10.2019]

 There are matters ancillary to reexamination which are necessary and incident to patentability which will be considered.
 Amendments may be made to the specification to correct, for example, an inadvertent failure to claim foreign priority or the continuing status of the patent relative to a parent application if such correction is necessary to overcome a reference applied against a claim of the patent.

-E. Claiming Foreign and Domestic Priority in Reexamination
+E. Claiming Foreign Priority or Domestic Benefit in Reexamination

 See MPEP § 2258.02 for guidance on claiming foreign priority or domestic benefit in a reexamination proceeding.

 F. Correction of Inventorship